-We will not bore you with historical returns, Beta, Alpha and such things as standard deviation or Sharpe ratios.
+We will not bore you with historical returns, Beta, Alpha, and such things as standard deviation or Sharpe ratios.
 Instead, we will attempt to use plain English to lay out some of what you should consider.
 Studies have shown that adding an absolute return investment to your portfolio can be very beneficial to reducing volatility.
-But, just as you wouldn’t cash out $1 million from your $3 million portfolio to bet on a race horse that has won 20 races straight, we would argue that even if a hedge fund has a tremendous track record, it doesn’t mean that we put all of our eggs in one or even two or three baskets of hedge funds.
+But, just as you wouldn’t cash out $1 million from your $3 million portfolios to bet on a racehorse that has won 20 races straight, we would argue that even if a hedge fund has a tremendous track record, it doesn’t mean that we put all of our eggs in one or even two or three baskets of hedge funds.

 Although the portfolio diversification benefits of adding hedge funds to a traditional investment portfolio can be significant, perhaps the most serious challenge facing investors who invest in hedge funds either directly or through a hedge fund of funds approach is the inherent tax inefficiency.